 I use this Soviet song “With what does motherland start?”
 This is about identifying as a victim.
 The Soviet War Memorial is a mass grave, where a lot of unknown people lie.
 Why is it important that they’re unknown?
 Because the bones could be yours.
 This is a common grave that looks like that of an emperor and, viewing it, you can become an emperor.
 This moment contains a kind of mythology and mysticism.

 I believe in progress.
-But the war happening now is a complete regression.
+The war happening now is a complete regression.
 Who wants to fight?
 Who wants to die for a piece of earth?
-What is the reason to attack?
 Why do Russian people need Mariupol?
 Do they really need the Sea of Azov?
 It’s from the past.
 They’re sending greetings from the Middle Ages.

 BIO: Sergei Loznitsa was born in the Soviet Union, in today’s Belarus, but grew up in Kyiv.
 In 2008, he came to Berlin, using his Wilmersdorf flat as his base when not travelling to look through international archives or attending film festivals.
 His feature films have competed for the Palme d’Or and the Berlinale Bear.
 He has made a series of archival documentaries on subjects such as the Siege of Leningrad, Soviet propaganda, Stalin’s funeral and the Nazi massacre at Babi Yar in Kyiv.
 In May 2022, his latest film – On the Natural History of Destruction – premiered at Cannes.
 In his 2014 documentary Maidan, he captured some of the most remarkable footage of the protests which brought down the government of Viktor Yanukovych.